JazzMaster/LazGFX/README.md

 	Drawing using the Bresenham's algorithms are faster then "doing it all by hand".

-An ellipse is just a "squashed circle" in one direction.Rotate as you please.
+An ellipse is just a "squashed circle" in one direction.

-#### DELAY?

-Im moving apartments and waiting on a color laser printer- so I can tweed the code faster.

 ### Render-Targets

-Default 2D target is OpenGL -via freeGLUT
+2D can use either GL or SDL.<br>
+3D MUST use OpenGL/GL ES

-MAY also use as a fallback(slow):
+MAY also use as a Software fallback(slow):

+(Errors or very old hardware ONLY should trip this.)

-        Framebuffer(No X11)
+        Framebuffer(No X11/RasPi)
         WinAPI (needs a rewrite) / libX11 (primitives)

-Default 3D target is OpenGL -via freeGLUT

-        Mesa is OpenGL software Fallback(slow) -using the CPU.

 ### EXTERNAL LIBS warning: